-It’s a late January day nearly a year deep into the COVID-19 pandemic, and I’m tucked away in my office meeting virtually with singer-songwriter Kelly Finnigan, who is in his living room, sipping occasionally from a mug.
+It’s a late January day nearly a year deep into the COVID-19 pandemic, and singer-songwriter Kelly Finnigan is in his living room, sipping occasionally from a mug.
 We’re about to begin a lengthy discussion about his career, one that has been steadily on the rise, from the days when his adopted band, Monophonics, burst onto the San Francisco scene with Finnigan’s gruff-voiced psychedelic soul cut “There’s a Riot Going On” from the 2012 Ubiquity Records release In Your Brain, to his more recent evolution to sweet soul on “I Don’t Wanna Wait” from his 2019 Colemine Records solo joint, The Tales People Tell.
 Initially, however, a singing career wasn’t even a goal of Finnigan’s.

 “I figured out that I wanted to do this by the time I was fourteen,” Finnigan recalls of his early passion.
 “I knew I wanted to do music.
 I didn’t know exactly what that meant, but nothing made me happier.
 It was everything to me.”
 Prior to that, sports was his muse.
 However, he soon realized that the joy of playing sports was dampened as it became more competitive.
 “I was really good at baseball,” he says.
 “Music was the opposite.
 It was fun.”